-First, don’t panic.
-Even if the exception results in a delayed, returned, or lost package, there are solutions.
+Don’t panic.
+Even if the exception results in a delayed, returned or lost package, there are solutions.

 Contact the Carrier

-DHL will be able to tell you why the delivery exception notice was necessary.
-They’ll be able to explain where the package is and if there’s any cause for concern.
+DHL will be able to tell you why the delivery exception notice was necessary and explain where the package is and whether there’s any cause for concern.